diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

     Cumulative earning in 2017 = $4,651,927
     Present Payment Due = $4,645,041

-The company's earning received only reached higher than it's pending earning    due to failed delivery in 2017
+The company's earnings received only reached higher than pending earnings due to failed delivery in 2017

   ### [3] Revenue per Category